-The Applicant is proposing to drill up to five exploration wells within an AOI within Block 3B/4B.
+The Applicant is proposing to drill 1 exploration well, with the option to drill up to four additional wells within an AOI within Block 3B/4B.
 The expected target drilling depth is not confirmed yet and a notional well depth of 3 750 m below sea floor (Water depth range 500 -1700m) is assumed at this stage.
 It is expected that it would take approximately three to four months to complete the physical drilling and testing of each well (excluding mobilisation and demobilisation).
 The applicant's strategy for future drilling is that drilling could be undertaken throughout the year (i.e. not limited to a specific seasonal window period).

-The schedule for drilling the wells is not confirmed yet; however, the earliest anticipated date for commencement of drilling is third quarter of 2024 (Q3 2024) and is expected to take approximately 90 days per well.
+The schedule for drilling the wells is not confirmed yet; however, the earliest anticipated date for commencement of drilling is third or fourth quarter of 2024 (Q3-Q4 2024) and is expected to take approximately 90 days per well.